johnhickok/CalStreetLookup/README.md

 <b>Loading OpenStreetMap streets (*.pbf) into PostgreSQL</b>

+Mispelled street names are a major cause for geocoding errors.
+This script creates an up-to-date table you can use for looking up all the streets in a given ZIP Code, listed alphabetically.
+We can thank the contributors of <a href="https://wiki.openstreetmap.org">OpenS Street Map</a> and <a href="https://www.esri.com">Esri</a> for the data we're using.
 Note these steps are for streets covering California.
-It is assumed the user of these scripts is familiar with QGIS/GDAL, Python, and PostgreSQL/PostGIS.
+It is assumed the user of these scripts is familiar with QGIS, GDAL, Python, and PostgreSQL/PostGIS.

 Begin with downloading some data.

-1. Visit the <a href="https://download.geofabrik.de/north-america/us/california.html">Geofabrik Download Server</a> for California and download
+1. Visit the <a href="https://download.geofabrik.de/north-america/us/california.html">Geofabrik Download Server</a> for California and download a file california-latest.osm.pbf.
-<i>california-latest.osm.pbf</i>.
 Move this large file into the same folder in which you want to run these scripts.

 2. Copy/paste the following ogr2ogr expression into a text editor and replace your PostgreSQL user name, database name, and password.
 Open the OSGeo4W Shell, navigate to the folder you copied your pbf file into, then copy/paste your personalized ogr2ogr expression from your text editor into the shell.
 <pre>